Aloike/oc_activity/README.md

 # Hello World

-This is a sample git repository made for a training on [openclassrooms.com] !
+This is a sample git repository made for a training on [OpenClassrooms](www.openclassrooms.com) !

+*Aloike*